molotov2k/swift-GithubRepoSearch-lab-ios-0616/README.md

 3. Add a `UIBarButtonItem` (with to your TableViewController in Storyboard.
 When a user taps the button, it should display a `UIAlertController` that prompts the user to enter a search query.
 Add a `UIAlertAction` to initiate the search.
 [This](http://useyourloaf.com/blog/2014/09/05/uialertcontroller-changes-in-ios-8.html) is my favorite resource on `UIAlertController`.

-4. Re-implement the star/unstar methods using Alamofire instead of NSURLSession.
+4. Re-implement the getRepositories and star/unstar methods using Alamofire instead of NSURLSession.
 If you didn't complete the Github Repo Starring lab, reference those instructions implementing the methods using Alamofire.

+**Hint**: The JSON object that you serialize in your API Client contains more JSON objects.
+In you data store, iff you iterate through the JSON object that you receive back from the API client, you will be able to access those sub-objects.
+Assuming that the sub-objects are named json, each sub-object contains an index (which can be accessed by `json.0`) and the actual value (which can be accessed by `json.1` - in the case of this lab, `json.1` will give you a dictionary).

+When you have the dictionary that you need, you can access the values in those dictionaries like this: `dictionary["full_name"].string` (substituting the correct value type for string`.